barryclark/jekyll-now/BTH-Wiki.md

 - This function takes in an absolute or relative path and will attempt to load that file from offset 0
 - If the selected file is already loaded or if there is an error this method will return -1
 - If the selected file is successfully loaded 0 is returned

+### GetByte(int offset)
+- This function takes in an offset from the current load offset and will attempt to return the byte at that location in the format '1f'
+- If the byte at that offset does not exist or the offset is invalid an empty string will be returned

+### SetByte(int offset, string val)
+- This function takes in an offset from the current load offset and attempts to set the byte value at that location to the parameter val
+- If the offset or input value is invalid -1 is returned
+- The input value must be within the range 00-ff
+- On success 0 will be returned

+### SaveFile()
+- tbd

+## Structure Editor

+### NewStructure(string name)
+- This function takes in a name and adds a new structure with that name to the structure editor
+- The return value from this function is a Structure ID value that uniquely identifies this structure, this value will be used for calls to other structure API calls

+### GetStructId(string name)
+- This function takes in the name of a structure and returns the ID of the structure if it exists
+- If this call fails to find the structure -1 is returned

+### AddStructMember(int struct_id, string member_name, int size, int display_type)
+This function takes in four parameters:
+1. struct_id -> This parameter uniquely identifies the structure and can be obtained when creating the structure with NewStructure(), or by using GetStructId()
+2. member_name -> This parameter is what the new member variable will be named
+3. size -> This parameter identifies the size of the new variable.
+If the given size is larger than the datatype given in display type, the memdump component will attempt to display the data as an array of that datatype.
+If the size is not divisable by the size of the data type(i.e. size%sizeof(data type) != 0) then you will not receive any displayed output in the structure overlay
+4. display_type -> display_type is the data type of the member variable.
+The type options are as follows:
+- 0 = INT
+- 1 = LONG_INT
+- 2 = UNSIGNED_INT
+- 3 = UNSIGNED_LONGLONG
+- 4 = ASCII
+- 5 = UNICODE
+- 6 = HEX
+- 7 = BOOL

 ## Raw Data Access